ixugo/goddd/README.md

 }
 ```

-Functions exported from the core layer or errors returned from the API layer should return errors of type `web.Error`.
+Functions exported from the core layer or errors returned from the API layer should return errors of type `reason.Error`.

 In the wrapped `web.WarpH`, errors are correctly logged and returned to the front-end.